kubos/kubos/docs/os-docs/services/service-outline-guide.rst

         format: FormatEnum
     }

-commandRaw mutation
+``commandRaw`` mutation
-___________________
+_______________________

 Direct hardware commands are often issued in binary format that does not comply with the utf-8 string requirements.
 Since we want to support the passing of raw binary commands to underlying hardware, but do not want to deviate from the GraphQL specification, we've added the FormatEnum to specify how the utf-8 compatible string can be converted to the raw data that must be passed to the hardware.
-The HEX format is for those cases, such that passing a hex string: `"74657374636f6d6d616e64"`, causes the bytearray: `[116,101,115,116,99,111,109,109,97,110,100]` to be passed to the hardware.
+The HEX format is for those cases, such that passing a hex string: ``74657374636f6d6d616e64``, causes the bytearray: ``[116,101,115,116,99,111,109,109,97,110,100]`` to be passed to the hardware.

 Some hardware expects utf-8 compatible string commands, so those services would leverage the STR format to pass the data directly to the hardware.
-EG: the string `"testcommand"` gets passed to the hardware as the bytearray: `[116,101,115,116,99,111,109,109,97,110,100]`.
+EG: the string ``testcommand`` gets passed to the hardware as the bytearray: ``[116,101,115,116,99,111,109,109,97,110,100]``.